 In the two days we were in Phnom Penh, we learned more about the history and struggle of the Cambodians than we could have ever learned in a classroom.
 We truly feel that one must learn from history in order to avoid repeating it.

-The next morning, we went to our favorite breakfast spot 126 The Noodle House Factory for a bowl of soup and our favorite roasted pork and rice.
-We then dropped off our scooter, hailed a Grab to the bus company and set out to the southern town of Kampot.
+The following day, we went to our favorite breakfast spot 126 The Noodle House Factory for a bowl of soup and our favorite roasted pork and rice.
+We then dropped off our scooter, hailed a Grab to the bus company, and set out to the southern town of Kampot.

 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS, MEANING WE GET COMMISSION TO HELP COVER THE COSTS OF OUR BLOG IF YOU DECIDE TO MAKE A PURCHASE THROUGH OUR LINKS, AT NO COST TO YOU.